FLIR/conservator-cli/docs/usage/cvc_guide.rst

 .. note::
    Uploading will also copy staged images alongside other downloaded dataset frames into the ``data/`` folder.
 Use the ``--skip-copy`` option to not copy frames.
+   Do not move images manually into the dataset folder, or the data folder.
    Also note that, after adding frames, the new frame data will be reflected in both ``frames.jsonl`` *and* ``index.json``.

 Additional Reference